Litter-Robot 4 Review: It Flagged a UTI Early. Then It Broke

 The Litter-Robot 4 is an automatic self-cleaning litter box that sifts waste from clean litter after each use, depositing clumps into a sealed drawer below the globe.
 The Whisker app tracks each cat's visits, weight, and usage patterns over time, and this is where the health monitoring capability lives.
 This bundle adds a LitterTrap mat, ramp, 10 waste drawer liners, 3 OdorTrap refill packs, 30 cleaner wipes, and 2 carbon filters.

-It earns 4.1/5.
-The 74.5% five-star rate across over 13,000 site-wide reviews is the most honest summary: roughly three-quarters of buyers are highly satisfied.
-The remaining quarter encounter WiFi connectivity problems, mechanical failures, or value concerns significant enough to pull the score down.
+On Amazon, it earns 4.4/5 stars from 686 ratings.
+The 76% five-star rate is the most honest summary: roughly three-quarters of buyers are highly satisfied.
+The remaining quarter encountered WiFi connectivity problems, mechanical failures, or value concerns significant enough to pull the score down.

 What the Data Actually Shows